 |FHWA > Engineering > Pavements > Asphalt > Crumb Rubber Modifier|

 Section 1038(d)of the Intermodal Surface Transportation Efficiency Act (ISTEA) mandated the States use of quantities of asphalt pavement containing recycled rubber.
-This Section also contained specific penalties for those States unable to certify to the annual usage requirement.
-Section 205(b)of the NHS Designation Act of 1995 amends Section 1038 by striking subsection (d) eliminating the crumb rubber mandate and all associated penalties.
+Section 205(b)of the NHS Designation Act of 1995 amended Section 1038 by striking subsection (d) eliminating the crumb rubber mandate and all associated penalties.

-In Section 327 of the NHS Designation Act of 1995, Section 1038 of ISTEA is further amended to require research and development of tests and specifications for use of crumb rubber modified (CRM) asphalt in conformance with the Superpave performance-based specifications.
-The section requires consultation with the crumb rubber modifier industry and other interested parties when developing these procedures.
-This section also establishes the basis for a grant program for States to develop programs to use crumb rubber from scrap tires to modify asphalt pavements and defines the term "asphalt containing recycled rubber."
-No specific funding was provided for this section.
-The interpretation of 205 and 327 has been evaluated and implementation guidance was issued on March 15, 1996.
+In Section 327 of the NHS Designation Act of 1995, Section 1038 of ISTEA was further amended to require research and development of tests and specifications for use of crumb rubber modified (CRM) asphalt in conformance with the Superpave performance-based specifications.

 FHWA continues to support crumb rubber activities as one of the contributors to the Resource Conservation Challenge (RCC) Scrap Tire Action Plans.